ChelsieSalome/Linux-Ass1/README.md

 * **Efficient Use of SSH Keys**:
 Cloud-Init simplifies the process of adding SSH keys to a Droplet by automatically installing public keys into the authorized_keys file, ensuring secure, passwordless login from the start.

-* **Consistency Across Deployments**:
+* **Consistency**:
-Cloud-Init ensures every Droplet is configured consistently, using the same settings and scripts, which is essential when deploying multiple servers or scaling infrastructure.
+Cloud-Init ensures every Droplet is configured consistently, using the same settings and scripts.

 ## Intented Audience
 This tutorial for any Information Technology student eager to dive into creating and managing a remote server using DigitalOcean.
 By the end of this tutorial, you will be able to use the web console or command line (doctl), understand how cloud-init configures Droplets, and connect securely using SSH.
 You'll also learn how to generate and manage SSH keys for authentication and apply best practices for security in cloud environments.